centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 data from a *dumper reader*, and a *BAM reporting* output consumes data from a *BAM monitoring* output.

-Centreon Web needs at least an active output *SQL* output to activate its real-time monitoring capabilities.
+Centreon Web needs at least an active output *SQL* ouput to activate its real-time monitoring capabilities.
 The storage and RRD outputs are needed to activate Centreon Web metric plotting.
 The BAM monitoring output is needed for real-time BAM data and the BAM reporting output for BI reports.